Categoricity and multidimensional diagrams: Introduction

 Forty years down the road, and despite a lot of partial approximations (see the history given in the introduction of \cite{ap-universal-apal}), Conjecture \ref{strong-categ} is still open.
 The main difficulty is that the compactness theorem fails, hence one has to work much more locally.
 The interest is that one can derive weak version of compactness from the categoricity assumption itself, often combined with large cardinals or combinatorial set-theoretic assumptions.
 Thus any proof is likely to exhibit a rich interplay between set theory and model theory.

-The threshold $\beth_{\omega_1}$ appears in Conjecture \ref{strong-categ} because it is provably best possible (for lower thresholds, there is a standard counterexample due to Morley, see \cite[4.1]{mv-universal-v4}).
+The threshold $\beth_{\omega_1}$ appears in Conjecture \ref{strong-categ} because it is provably best possible (for lower thresholds, there is a standard counterexample due to Morley, and written down explicitly with full details in \cite[4.1]{mv-universal-v4}).
 Nevertheless, the spirit of the conjecture is captured by the following eventual version: